Campus Improvement Plan

 Evaluation Data Sources: Campus Emergency Operation Procedures Documents

-Strategy 1: EMERGENCY OPERATIONS PROCEDURES: Campus EOP will align to the best practices from the Texas School Safe Center and the Standard Operating Procedures.
+Strategy 1: Campus EOP will align to the best practices from the Texas School Safety Center and the Standard Operating Procedures.

-Strategy's Expected Result/Impact: Campus EOP turned in and filed by September 1st.
+Strategy's Expected Result/Impact: Submitted campus EOP in September.

-Staff Responsible for Monitoring: Admin
+Staff Responsible for Monitoring: Campus Safety Officer

 Goal 4: Fiscal Responsibility